rikulo/rikulo-docs/docs/Views/Fundamentals/Separate_Data_from_UI_with_Model.md

 ##Renderer

 By default, views that support model will convert the data to a string and display it.
 If you want to customize it, you have to implement a renderer to generate the content to display.
-Unlike models, different views have different renderers.
-For example, the signature of [DropDownList](api:view) is as follows.
+For example, to customize the renderer of [DropDownList](api:view), you can implement [StringRenderer](api:model) and then assign an instance to [DropDownList](api:view) as follows:

-    typedef String DropDownListRenderer(
+    new DropDownList(model: model,
-      DropDownList dlist, var data, bool selected, bool disabled, int index);
+      renderer: (RenderContext context) => "..${context.data}...");